Mexican Street Corn Salad Recipe

 Ingredients for street corn salad in bowl before tossing together.

-• Yes, you can use frozen corn in this recipe.
+• Char the Corn: Prepare grill for medium heat.
+Grill corn, turning occasionally, until tender and charred, 8–10 minutes; let cool slightly.
+Cut kernels from cobs and transfer to a large bowl.
+Alternatively, you can use 3 cups of frozen corn kernels.
 There’s no need to defrost it.
-Just heat 1 tablespoon oil in a large skillet over high heat and add 3 cups of frozen corn.
+Just heat 1 tablespoon oil in a large skillet over high heat and add the corn.
 Cook until it gets a nice char, about 5-7 minutes.

 • With black beans: Drain and rinse a can of black beans and toss them into the salad.